26. Inertia

 - Physics: a property of matter by which it continues in its existing state of rest or uniform motion in a straight line, unless that state is changed by an external force

-o Oxford dictionary online remain unchanged
+o Oxford dictionary online

 Health habits and lifestyle changes usually come when an external force disrupts our inertia.
 For me, that force was the COVID 19 pandemic + having a baby, my 3rd.

 It wasn’t that I got sick from the COVID19 virus, in fact no one closest to me did.
-My work as a hospital-based psychiatrist went along as normally as could be expected, aside from obvious logistic adaptations.
+My work as a hospital-based psychiatrist went along as normally as could be expected, aside from obvious logistical adaptations.
 Still, I continued driving to work each day, while others were stranded at home.
 My kids were too young for public school, and our childcare provider generously came to our house every day as usual.

 What struck me about the pandemic was our collective willingness to and commitment to accept our unnatural relationship with the animals we raise for food.
 Regardless of the exact origin of the COVID 19 vines, we know it is a zoonotic disease, meaning it jumped from non-human animal to humans.